There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 Overall, this is a well-rounded, comprehensive beginner course with no deal-breaking flaws.

 It’s very logically structured and breathtakingly easy to understand.
-Illustrations are awesome, as well as the language and style the text.
+The illustrations are awesome, as well as the language and style of the text.

 This is great because if you know your tool well, you can concentrate on creating images more.